keithbuhler/keithbuhler.github.io/slideshows/business4kant.md

 ## 9. Always treat humans as ends in themselves, not means to an end.

-Kant's second formulation of the categorical imperative or moral law is this: “We should never act in such a way that we treat Humanity, whether in ourselves or in others, as a means only but always as an end in itself” [ p.36]
+- Kant's second formulation of the categorical imperative or moral law is this: “We should never act in such a way that we treat Humanity, whether in ourselves or in others, as a means only but always as an end in itself” [ p.36]

-In other words, treat other people as *ends in themselves*.
+- In other words, treat other people as *ends in themselves*.
 Don't use people as means.
 Is he arguing that you can't use other people, like the grocery store clerk or mechanic?
 No. You can treat someone as a means, but not *merely* as a means.
-When you "use" the mechanic
+When you "use" the mechanic, you also pay them.
+Paying them for their service is a way of treating them as an end in them selves.

 </section><section data-markdown>